Ephesians Chapter Six

 Ephesians 6:23 & 24

-Peace to the brothers, and love with faith from God the Father and the Lord Jesus Christ.
-Grace to all who love our Lord Jesus Christ with an undying love.
+Shalom to the brothers.
+May God the Father and the Lord Yeshua the Messiah give you love and trust.
+Grace be to all who love our Lord Yeshua the Messiah with undying love.

 Paul ends this basic training with encouragement to the believers.
 It is common for leaders to give a "pep talk" to the troops before they go into battle and that is sorta what Paul does here.
 He reminds us that the battle is not between us as believers and so we can have peace with our brothers.
 Along with that, God has given us faith and love to overcome all that we will face.
 As always, Paul reminds us that it is a gift (grace) from God.
 We can face anything when we know that God has already given us the victory!